 The Psy.D. program in clinical psychology provides quality training for doctoral candidates committed to the practice of psychology.
 The doctoral (Psy.D.) program in school psychology, which is accredited by the American Psychological Association (APA), builds upon the college's specialist program (Psy.S.).
 The school psychology Psy.S. and Psy.D. programs are approved by the Florida Department of Education and by the National Council for Accreditation of Teacher Education (NCATE), and are nationally recognized by the National Association of School Psychologists (NASP).
-Both school psychology programs provide training for students intending to practice school psychology in a variety of school and school-related settings.
-The postdoctoral master's program in psychopharmacology provides practicing psychologists with a knowledge base in psychopharmacology that will enable them to discuss medication requirements knowledgeably with their patient's physician.
+Both school psychology programs provide training for students intending to practice school psychology provides practicing psychologists with a knowledge base in psychopharmacology that will enable them to discuss medication requirements knowledgeably with their patient's physician.
 The master's programs in clinical mental health counseling and school guidance and counseling provide quality training for individuals engaging in service delivery (under supervision) within agencies and schools.
 The college also provides educational experience for the professional community through the Continuing Education Program Series.